The Arakawa Hanging System: An Overview

 - A rail clip (CF1 shown) that clips onto the rail and has a spring-loaded gripper on the other end that grabs a braided, stainless steel cable.
 You can slide the rail clip to the left or right without detaching it from the rail.
 You can attach the rail clip to the rail at any point on the rail.
 It does not have to be slid in from the end of the rail.

 - A picture hook (AF3 shown) that slides up or down on the cable with a one-way gripper built into it that eliminates the need for thumb screws, hex set screws or other hardware to allow the hook to grab the cable and not move until you are ready to make it do so.

 Originally, we bought the system for use in our own picture framing shop.
 Not only did we use it to hang artwork and framing samples on the wall, but we also used it to hang framed art in the display windows without a wall behind the art.
 We attached rails configured to be used on the ceiling, even in a window that had a suspended, gridded ceiling with acoustical tiles.
 We simply screwed it to the metal grid or attached wooden strips to the grid first and then screwed the rails to the wooden strips.
 In our current location, we have screwed the rails to the underside of the horizontal window mullions, since we have a 14 foot ceiling.
-Today, we use it to hang framed art samples, picture frame moulding corner samples, even large, heavy shadowbox frames with electric guitars in them and 3-D sculptures.
+Today, we use it to hang framed art samples, picture frame moulding corner samples, even large, heavy shadowbox frames.

 We have installed the system in several galleries, where an ever-changing framed inventory makes it a must-have for those businesses.